wpendl99/.github/profile/webServices/dataServices/dataServices.md

 ];
 ```

 You can provide a query and options to the `find` function.
 In the example below we query for a `property_type` of Condo that has less than two bedrooms.
-We also specify the options to sort by the descending price, and limit our results to the first 10 documents.
+We also specify the options to sort by descending price, and limit our results to the first 10 documents.

 ```js
 const query = { property_type: 'Condo', beds: { $lt: 2 } };